NoufAlnuaimi/IntrotoIM/MidtermProject/journal.md

 # A Maze Game
 ### My Idea:
 #### I decided to create a maze game because I thought I could easily incooperate all the requirements of the midterm project.
+The idea of the game is that you collect the clues from boxes and follow the clues to collect the rest of the correct boxes BUT every time you touch a wall you lose a "life" and each player has only 4 "lives".
+You lose the game when you lose them all.
+You win the game when you collect all and exit through the right path.
 ## February 18th:
 #### I decided to first roughly sketch my idea and plan out all the little details I wanted to add like what images I wanted to use and what sounds.
 Then I watched videos to make sure I was actually capable of doing them as I am very new to programming and had never done it before this class.
 ##### The Sketch: